Zytronium/Zytronium/README.md

 <hr>

-<p>Visit my developer <a href="https://zytronium.dev/">about me website</a>!
-I think it looks pretty neat.</p>
+<p>Visit my personal <a href="https://zytronium.dev/">developer website</a>!
+I put a lot of time into making it look great.</p>

 <hr>

 <h3 align="center">My Developer Backstory</h3>

 <p>
     I got started with programming back when I was a kid.
-I don't remember very well how old I was, perhaps around 14 years.
-I wanted to try out making games for Roblox, so I downloaded Roblox Studio and started experimenting with it.
-I mostly worked with models, and I wasn't very good at it yet.
-Though I eventually considered myself decent, but never a professional.
-I got some scripting experience by editing scripts from the toolbox, where other users publish items for others to use freely.
+When I created a new Roblox account in 2017 when I was 12 years old, I discovered Roblox Studio.
+At first, I was only playing around with modeling, though I wasn't very good at it yet.
+Eventually, (perhaps in 2018 or 2019) I got some scripting experience by editing scripts from the toolbox, where other users publish items for others to use freely.
 I learned to do very simple editing in Lua and eventually had some success making simple scripts from scratch.
 It wasn't until around 2021 that I really got into programming.
-In 2021-2022, I attended a Mobile App Development program at Tulsa Tech.
-I learned to program in Swift for iOS apps during the first semester and Kotlin for Android apps during the second.
+In 2021-2022, I attended a Mobile App Development program at Tulsa Tech, where I learned to program in Swift for iOS apps during the first semester, and Kotlin for Android apps during the second.
 I have since mostly forgotten Swift, nor do I care to revisit it.
 Instead, I greatly enjoyed making Android apps with Kotlin, and I have done many side projects in it.
 I've even made some desktop applications with Kotlin.
 Near the end of the 2021-2022 school year, I started experimenting with Unity.
 I made a couple applications with Unity, though only one of them was an actual game, and I never finished it.
 I've since published 3 apps on the Google Play Store: two games and one joke app based on a meme.
 You can find these apps <a href="https://play.google.com/store/apps/developer?id=《Zytronium》">here</a>.
 You can also find a few of my desktop applications I published to itch.io <a href="https://zytronium.itch.io">here</a>.
-On April 29, 2024, I started attending Atlas School in Tulsa, Oklahoma.
-I'm enrolled in the Full-Stack Web Development program, and will graduate in December of 2025, shortly before my 21st birthday.
+On April 29, 2024, I started attending Atlas School in Tulsa, Oklahoma, where I'm enrolled in the Full-Stack Web Development program, and will graduate in December 2025, shortly before my 21st birthday.
 At Atlas School, I have learned Linux Bash commands, shell scripting, C, Python, JavaScript, HTML, CSS, and SQL, as well as how to use certain tools like Docker, MongoDB, and SCSS/SASS.
-Fun fact: at Atlas School, I am part of the last cohort using the legacy curriculum from Holberton School, but I think this curriculum is actually better for me personally than the new one.
-(Although, I have heard that many students prefer the new curriculum.)
+Similar to my experience at Tulsa Tech, Atlas School has helped me find my interest in web development, and I have created many side projects in HTML and JavaScript.
 </p>

 <h4>Summary:</h4>

 <ul>
-  <li>First exposure to programming was Roblox Studio</li>
+  <li>First exposure to programming was Roblox Studio | 2017</li>
   <li>Attended Mobile App Development at Tulsa Tech | 2021-2022</li>
   <li>Developed mobile apps and desktop applications as a hobby | 2022-2024</li>
   <li>Graduated high school | 2023</li>